Tiger: Captivity

 Tigers have been kept in captivity since ancient times.
-In ancient Rome, tigers were displayed in amphitheatres; they were slaughtered in venatio hunts and used to kill criminals.
+In ancient Rome, tigers were displayed in amphitheatres; they were slaughtered in hunts and used to kill criminals.
 The Mongol ruler Kublai Khan is reported to have kept tigers in the 13th century.
 Starting in the Middle Ages, tigers were being kept in European menageries.
-Tigers and other exotic animals were mainly used for the entertainment of elites but from the 19th century onward, they were exhibited more to the public.
-Tigers were particularly big attractions and their captive population soared.
-In 2020, there were over 8,000 captive tigers in Asia, over 5,000 in the US and no less than 850 in Europe.
+Tigers and other exotic animals were mainly used for the entertainment of elites, and from the 19th century onward, they were exhibited more to the public.
+Tigers have been particularly popular attractions, and their captive population have soared.
+In 2020, there were over 8,000 captive tigers in Asia, over 5,000 in the US and at least 850 in Europe.
 There are more tigers in captivity than in the wild.
-Captive tigers may display stereotypical behaviours such as pacing or inactivity.
+Captive tigers may display abnormal behaviours such as pacing or inactivity.
 Modern zoos are able to reduce such behaviours with exhibits designed so the animals can move between separate but connected enclosures.
 Enrichment items are also important for the cat's welfare and the stimulation of its natural behaviours.

 Tigers have played prominent roles in circuses and other live performances.
 Ringling Bros included many tiger tamers in the 20th century including Mabel Stark, who became a big draw and had a long career.
 She was well known for being able to control the tigers despite being a small woman; using "manly" tools like whips and guns.
 Another trainer was Clyde Beatty, who used chairs, whips and guns to provoke tigers and other beasts into acting fierce and allowed him to appear courageous.
 He would perform with as many as 40 tigers and lions in one act.
 From the 1960s onward, trainers like Gunther Gebel-Williams would use gentler methods to control their animals.
 Sara Houcke was dubbed "the Tiger Whisperer" as she trained the cats to obey her by whispering to them.
 Siegfried & Roy became famous for performing with white tigers in Las Vegas.
 The act ended in 2003 when a tiger attacked Roy during a performance.
 In 2009, tigers were the most traded circus animals.
 The use of tigers and other animals in shows eventually declined in many countries due to pressure from animal rights groups and greater desires from the public to see them in more natural settings.
 Several countries restrict or ban such acts.

 Tigers have become popular in the exotic pet trade, particularly in the United States where only 6% of the captive tiger population in 2020 were being housed in zoos and other facilities approved by the Association of Zoos and Aquariums.
 Private collectors are thought to be ill-equipped to provide proper care for tigers, which compromises their welfare.
 They can also threaten public safety by allowing people to interact with them.
 The keeping of tigers and other big cats by private people was banned in the US in 2022.
 Most countries in the European Union have banned breeding and keeping tigers outside of licensed zoos and rescue centres, but some still allow private holdings.